Skip to content

 Dynamic templating lets you customize notification content and routing using Tera expressions.
 Use it to make messages, routing rules, and connector configurations respond to alert or case data in real time.

-Where you can use dynamic templating
+Where to use dynamic templating

-You can use Tera expressions in:
+Tera expressions work in:

-• connectors: dynamically set URLs, headers, channels, or service keys
+• Connectors: dynamically set URLs, headers, channels, or service keys

-• presets: customize message content for alerts and cases
+• Presets: customize message content for alerts and cases

-• routing rules: create conditions that determine where notifications are sent
+• Routing rules: create conditions that determine where notifications are sent

 What dynamic templating does

-Dynamic templating allows you to:
+Dynamic templating supports:

-• apply conditional logic (if, elif, else)
+• Applying conditional logic (if, elif, else)

-• format timestamps, numbers, and text
+• Formatting timestamps, numbers, and text

 Global context available